Krieger-m/JavaFx_effects_playground/README.md

 # JavaFx_effects_playground
 GUI app where I try some effects and git CLI

+  >[!CAUTION]
+  >this is the main branch